splynx/docs/files/en/tickets/tickets.md

 The table/list of closed tickets have the same functionalities of the list/table of the new and opened tickets list/table.
 You are able to select the layout just as with the new & opened list/table and perform certain functions.

-In the closed tickets section however, options to re-open tickets or move them to trash become available:
+In the closed tickets section, however, options to re-open tickets or move them to trash become available:

 ![Tickets](closedtable_functions.png)